NitinPandey12465/olist-E--Comerece-analytics-End-to-End-SQL-Power-BI-Project/README.md

 During installation, note the port (default: `5432`), the superuser name (`postgres`), and the password you set — you will need all three later.

 **pgAdmin 4** (optional but recommended for beginners) Comes bundled with the PostgreSQL installer on Windows.
-It gives you a visual interface to run SQL and browse tables.
+Gives you a visual interface to run SQL and browse tables instead of using the command line.

 **Power BI Desktop** (free)
 Download from https://powerbi.microsoft.com/desktop